Agencies

 Yes.
 The Guild will protect agency-provided writer information just as it does the writer information it receives from studios and writers themselves.

 • Agency information sharing enables the Guild to address the systemic abuses of late pay and free work.
-The Guild is already using the information provided by our agency partners to systematically follow up on payment and collect interest for writers who were paid late or who have not been paid at all.
-The Guild’s Legal Department has collected tens of thousands of dollars in interest on late payments using agency-provided information.
+The Guild uses the information provided by franchised agencies to systematically follow up on payment and collect interest for writers who were paid late or who have not been paid at all.

 • It enables the Guild to better represent all writers collectively and individually.
-Agency-provided information will allow the Guild, in an unprecedented way, to identify and assess industry trends in writer employment, which will aid the Guild in negotiating the MBA and provide writers and their representatives with important overscale compensation information.
+Agency-provided information allows the Guild, in an unprecedented way, to identify and assess industry trends in writer employment, which aids the Guild in enforcing the MBA and providing writers and their representatives with important overscale compensation information

-The Franchise Agreement prohibits the agency from encouraging or coercing opt-outs from information sharing.
+The franchise agreements prohibit the agencies from encouraging or coercing opt-outs from information sharing.
 Please contact the Agency Department if you have been pressured to opt-out.

 Yes.
 WGA Working Rule 3 requires all members to send their contracts to the Guild, and we will look to you, instead of your agent, to provide your contracts.
 And, you can always opt back in.